pupilfirst/wd201-scripts/backend-dev-with-express/add-tests/README.md

 Ran all test suites.
 ```

 We can also make sure the response contains data in a specified format that we require.
-The todo items are supposed to be returned as a json object with following structure:
+The To-do items are supposed to be returned as a JSON object with the following structure:

 ```json
 {